The contribution of the health and care system to improving health

 Why are we doing this?

-The quality of, and access to, health care is estimated to account for 10-20% of what contributes to people’s health.
-While this is important, we believe that NHS staff, organisations and health and care systems can have a broader impact on health by thinking differently about their role, how they design and deliver services and how they work in partnership with others to maximise the opportunity to support good health.
+While the quality of, and access to, health care is important, we believe that NHS staff, organisations and health and care systems can have a broader impact on health by thinking differently about their role, how they design and deliver services and how they work in partnership with others to maximise the opportunity to support good health.

 There is a growing policy focus on how NHS organisations can do more to support prevention and population health although there is more work needed to understand how best to implement changes in practice.